rascalmicro/rascal-www/_static/project-light-blades.markdown

-## Project profile: the technology behind Color Commons ##
+## Persistent encrypted connections for interactive art ##

+### A little background on the project ###

 Color Commons is an installation at the [Rose Kennedy Greenway][1] in Boston, USA.
-Based around the light blades sculpture, which were originally designed in 2008 by Dennis Carmichael of [EDAW][2] (later bought by AECOM), Color Commons makes the light blades interactive, so that anyone can change the color of the lights by sending a text message (like "purple" or "navy blue") to 917-5BL-ADES.
+Based around the light blades sculpture, which was originally designed in 2008 by Dennis Carmichael of [EDAW][2] (later bought by AECOM), Color Commons makes the light blades interactive, so that anyone can change the color of the lights by sending a text message (like "purple" or "navy blue") to 917-5BL-ADES.

-<a href="http://www.flickr.com/photos/ekilby/2600873212/"><img src="/img/eric-kilby-light-blades.jpg" alt="6 green steel blades, 20 feet high, aimed at the sky"></a>

 Color Commons uses the Rascal microcontroller to receive text messages and talk to a Color Kinetics light controller in a subterranean vault below the Greenway.
 The interactive features were opened to the public on January 10, 2013, as part of the Greenway's annual Winter Lights festival.
+More of the non-technical background is [summarized on the New American Public Art blog][6].
+The rest of this post focuses on some of the technical innovations that went into making the light blades interactive.

+<a href="http://www.flickr.com/photos/ekilby/2600873212/"><img src="/img/eric-kilby-light-blades.jpg" alt="6 green steel blades, 20 feet high, aimed at the sky"></a>

 ## What's innovative about the Rascal and Color Commons? ##